codeforcroatia/imamopravoznati-legal/README.md

 ## Disclaimer

-Cofounders Pte Ltd is not a law firm, and the contributors to this service are not acting as your attorney.
+Code for Croatia is not a law firm, and the contributors to this service are not acting as your attorney.

-The templates are free for use, however the authors (Bernard and Huifen) and Cofounders Pte Ltd cannot be responsible for the consequences of use.
+The templates are free for use, however the authors (Miroslav) and Code for Croatia cannot be responsible for the consequences of use.

-Startups and investors alike should read and understand the templates and determine the suitability for their particular situation.
+Users alike should read and understand the templates and determine the suitability for their particular situation.
 If in doubt, you should consult professional advisors.

 The authors welcome questions and comments to improve the templates but they are not able to consult for free as they have their day jobs.